cobblers-children/hew-express/README.md

  * [https://helmetjs.github.io/](helmet) for security
  * tests (mocha, chai) and test coverage (nyc)
  * Log4js for JSON formatted log output.
+ * Correlation IDs in all logs, and on all outbound requests.

 ## More Reading